Data Types

 }

 Leo supports static arrays.
-Array types are declared as [type; length]
+Array types are declared as [type; length] and can be nested.

 Arrays only support constant accesses.
 The accessor expression must be a constant expression.